edmundhung/conform/docs/tutorial.md

 }
 ```

 By this point, we have a basic login form working already.
-It validates the fields on submit and show errors if failed.
+It validates the fields on submit and shows errors if failed.
 Most importantly, it also works without JS!

 ## Introducing Conform